-For each term, the university publishes a schedule of course offerings and establishes a timetable and procedures for both pre-registration and registration of students for classes.
-The university reserves the right to modify the schedule of course offerings - courses offered, sections, class meeting days and times, and instructors - and to modify individual student schedules, consistent with providing students the opportunity for timely completion of degrees.
+For each term, the University publishes a schedule of course offerings and establishes a timetable and procedures for both pre-registration and registration of students for classes.
+The University reserves the right to modify the schedule of course offerings - courses offered, sections, class meeting days and times, and instructors - and to modify individual student schedules, consistent with providing students the opportunity for timely completion of degrees.
 Returning students may pre-register for classes at scheduled times during each semester's pre-registration period.
 New students may pre-register at any time prior to the beginning of a semester.
 Students are responsible for accurate registration.
 They will receive credit only for those courses in which they are properly enrolled, and they will receive grades in all courses unless proper withdrawal procedures are followed.

-ADDING COURSES, DROPPING COURSES, OR WITHDRAWING FROM THE UNIVERSITY Forms for registration changes are available in the academic division offices or from the Office of the Registrar.
+Adding or Dropping Courses Forms for registration changes are available in the academic division offices or from the Office of Administrative Services.
 A course may be added only during the first 7 percent of class sessions (normally, the first week of the fall and spring terms).
 A course may be dropped during the first 13 percent of class sessions (normally, the first two weeks of the fall and spring terms).
 If a course is dropped during this period, no record will appear on a student's transcript.
-All added or dropped courses require the approval of the student's advisor and the chief academic officer.
+All added or dropped courses require the approval of the student's advisor.

 Students who wish to drop courses after 13 percent of class sessions have been completed must also consult with the instructor of the course.
 The instructor's signature on the drop form does not necessarily indicate that the instructor approves but that the student has consulted him or her.
 If a course is dropped after 13 percent of class sessions have been completed but before 69 percent of course sessions have been completed (normally, during weeks three through eleven of the fall and spring terms), a grade of W will appear on the student's transcript.
 Courses may not be dropped after 69 percent of course sessions have been completed (normally, after the eleventh week of a fall or spring term).
-Students who withdraw from the university after this date will receive grades of WP or WF.